Krishna River: Places and temples

 This river is revered by Hindus as sacred.
 The river is also believed to remove all the sins of those who bathe in it.
 The centre of attraction is the Krishna Pushkaram fair which is held once in twelve years on the banks of the Krishna River.
 There are many pilgrimage places in Maharashtra, Karnataka, Telangana and Andhra Pradesh on the course of the river.

 The first holy place on the river Krishna is at Wai, known for the Mahaganpati Mandir and Kashivishweshwar temple.
 It has seven ghats along the river.
 Temples like Dattadeva temple, which is revered by the people of Maharashtra, are located on the banks of Krishna at Narsobawadi, ankalkhop Audumbar near Sangli.
 Yadur is one of the important holy places in Karnataka which is located on the bank of Krishna.
 Veerabhadra temple is a famous temple.
 Many devotees visit this place from Maharashtra and Andhra Pradesh.
 Also, located on the banks of the river Krishna is the Sangameshwar Shiva temple at Haripur.
 Some of the other temples are the Kanaka Durga Temple in Vijayawada, Ramling temple near Sangli, Mallikarjuna Jyotirlinga (Srisailam), Amareshwara Swamy Temple, Vedadri Narasimha Temple, Vadapalli temple in Nalgonda, Dattadeva temple, and Sangameshwara Shiva temples at Alampur and Gadwal in Telangana.

 Bhilawadi town in Maharashtra has a large stone structure constructed across the Krishna River bank, also known as Krishna Ghat.
 This structure also includes one large and one small temple constructed in the middle of the river.
 This structure is believed to have been constructed in 1779.

+The Krishna River annually submerges the Sangameswaram temple and is visible to devotees only during the summer when the reservoir's water level falls.